LaserVision

 There are several designs of intraocular lenses (IOLs) available, each having their own strengths in performance.
 The choice of lens has a major influence on the outcome of cataract extraction surgery and whether glasses would be required afterwards.
 Whilst the NHS offers an excellent service for cataract surgery, there is rarely an option for choosing your intraocular lens, meaning that glasses will almost certainly be required.

-Leading Cataract Surgeons
+Leading UK Cataract Surgeons

 All our UK cataract surgeons specialise in cataract surgery and have all performed several thousand cataract procedures on adults in the UK, particularly for patients with high spectacle corrections, complex cataracts and following other types of refractive surgery.